-Shrouded in historical beauty, the magnificent Scottish Highlands have been inspiring Romantic writers and artists for centuries.
+Shrouded in historical beauty, the magnificent Scottish Highlands have been inspiring romantic writers and artists for centuries and have featured in Hollywood movies as the backdrop to countless adventures.

-Walkers will find a picture-perfect paradise of rugged mountains, rolling mists and serene lakes, whilst intrepid explorers can delight in the fairy-tale charms presented to them at every turn.
+Trail runners and keen hikers will find a picture-perfect paradise of rugged mountains, rolling mists and serene lakes, whilst intrepid explorers will delight in the fairy-tale charms of the region’s undulating landscapes.

 Over one million people from the UK explore the Highlands on foot every year, and there is no reason why you shouldn’t either.